alan-turing-institute/KnowledgeFlows/report/report.md

 The adjacency matrix for the UK skill-relatedness network constructed with the **connections**  algorithm is shown in Figure \ref{Adjacency2009_2018}.
-The matrices are sorted by their 4-digit classification code, and only entries with $SR_{sym}$ weight values higher than zero are kept.
+The matrices are sorted by their 4-digit classification code, and only entries with $SR_{sym}$ weight values higher than zero are kept (leaving the matrix with 1.7% of non-zero entries).
 As expected, the matrix is sparse and clusters of values are observed near the diagonals, showing that there is a high degree of skill-relatedness between industries in similar sectors.